 Music represents a unique and important way for humans to understand themselves, others, and the world in which they live.
 Communicating through music is a distinct cognitive capacity that is, like other modes of intelligence, amenable to education.
 We can teach—and students can learn—to perceive music more keenly and experience it more deeply.
 This is why music is an educational basic: a core discipline in Plato’s ideal society, one of the original seven liberal arts, and a unique form of intelligence and expression affirmed by the most recent advances in cognitive science.

 The mission of the School of Music is to advance the goals of Central Michigan University by providing a broad range of undergraduate and graduate programs for professional preparation in music, advanced studies in music as a liberal art, applied and academic courses, and experiences for the general university student.
 The School of

 Music is an accessible, student-focused community of artist/teachers dedicated to academic and artistic excellence, scholarly and creative endeavors that advance the discipline, and active service to the university, profession, and public.

 The School of Music pursues its mission through eight overarching goals.
-The School of Music endeavors to:

-Serve the cultural needs of the University, community, and state through concerts, lectures, festivals, and other public events;
+- to serve the cultural needs of the University, community, and state through concerts, lectures, festivals, and other public events;

-Maintain the highest level of professional, artistic, curricular, and pedagogical integrity in all areas of operation.
+- to maintain the highest level of professional, artistic, curricular, and pedagogical integrity in all areas of operation.